 -It is believed that some of us are genetically predisposed to the feelings of depression.
-Professionals also believe, that in many cases a preexisting vulnerability may be triggered by stressful life events.
+Professionals also believe that in many cases, preexisting vulnerability may be triggered by stressful life events.

-Some people are able to point to a specific incident that precipitated their depression symptoms, such as losing an important job, a partner leaving, or perhaps a loved one dying.
+Some people are able to point to a specific incident that precipitated their depression symptoms, such as losing an important job, leaving a partner, or perhaps a loved one dying.
 But, this is not always the case.

 -This combination of emotional trauma, pain experienced in the past, in addition to triggers from current events may be enough to cause the signs and symptoms of depression.

-Professionals are seldom able to point to one specific cause in diagnosing depression.
+Professionals are rarely able to point to one specific cause in diagnosing depression.
 In fact, the signs of depression are often caused, or may even co-exist with other psychological or physical conditions.

 1. - Apathy: The loss of interest in activities that were once enjoyable is definitely one of the depression warning signs.
 A depressed person has no desire to do things that they used to truly enjoy.

 This includes hobbies, sporting events, and favorite activities, even sex.
 Simple things like working out or going shopping are no longer fun.

 2. - Appetite or weight changes: Any unexplained change in appetite or weight can be one of the early signs of depression.
 This includes eating too much or having no desire to eat at all.
 This can be very dangerous, at times leading to eating disorders, such as anorexia or bulimia .

 3. - Fatigue: The exhaustion that can come with depression is unlike any other type of weariness.
 Of all the depression warning signs, this symptom can be the most pervasive of all, and the one that prevents a depressed person from living a normal life. (they just want to sleep)